mksndz/alma-invoice-to-ps/README.md

 Parses the output of Alma's [Invoice Export](https://developers.exlibrisgroup.com/alma/integrations/finance/invoice-export) ([XML format definition](https://developers.exlibrisgroup.com/alma/apis/xsd/invoice_payment.xsd)), converts to PeopleSoft XML, and transmits to SOAP endpoint.

+## Alma Configuration

+A few configuration values impact the operation of this Integration:

+- `exportPrepaidInv` should be set to false so that prepaid accounts do not generate check requests.
+- `handle_invoice_payment` must be set to true.
+See [Ex Libris Knowledge Center](https://knowledge.exlibrisgroup.com/Alma/Product_Documentation/010Alma_Online_Help_(English)/020Acquisitions/030Invoicing/060Working_with_Invoices_Waiting_for_Payment).

 ## Usage

 `ruby run.rb`